Kinto/kinto/docs/index.rst

     or rotary motion in only one direction while preventing motion in the opposite direction.

-*Cliquet* provides some basic but essential functionality — efficient in a variety of contexts, from bikes rear wheels to most advanced clockmaking !
+    A cliquet provides some basic but essential functionality — efficient in a variety of contexts, from bikes rear wheels to most advanced clockmaking!

 Table of content